Tech Content

 What is Native Mobile Application Development?

 A native application is an executable program coded in the machine language of the hardware platform it is running in.
-For example, Android apps are written in Java and iOS apps are written in Swift.
-Native apps need to be downloaded from a platform-specific app store and run directly on a mobile device.
+For example, Android apps are written in Java, and iOS apps are written in Swift.
+For native, you need to find the app to and download it from a platform-specific application store and run directly on a mobile device.

 Native app development isn’t concerned with browser compatibility or behavior; focus should be on the devices that will run the application.
 With native development, you can tap into features like geolocation, biometrics, and other inherent operating system functionality with an app.